mvasinek/olgen-coverage-limit/README.md

 # OLGEN Coverage Limit
-Tool for computation of minimal coverage depth for the given variant allele frequency and the probability of a sequencing error.
+Tool for calculating the minimal coverage depth for a given variant allele frequency and probability of sequencing error.

 # Python scripts
 * coverage_limit.py - TKinter based GUI.